lawsaw/10x-words-learning/.ai/prd.md

 - Cascade deletions so that removing a category also removes all words linked to it after user confirmation.

 ### 3.4 Word Management
-- Allow users to create and edit words within a category, capturing the word in the learning language, target-language definitions, the user’s translation, and Markdown-formatted usage examples.
+- Allow users to create and edit words within a category, capturing the word in the learning language, the user’s translation, and Markdown-formatted usage examples.
 - Display and edit Markdown content with guidance inline so users can format multi-line examples or emphasis as needed.
 - Maintain word-level timestamps to support chronological sorting in views.
 - Provide deletion controls for individual words that trigger confirmation flows before data is removed.